CST BLOG

 All Posts

-As a researcher, you know that at a fundamental level, your experiments are geared to ask new questions and pursue new knowledge, while building on current knowledge and ideas.
-How does this dynamic play out during experimental design, when you are comparing reagents and antibodies to use?
-Gathering as much published information about your target molecule as possible before you get started will help to ensure the success of your immunoassay.
-In the final Antibody Essentials blog, we will integrate all of the learnings from the first 4 parts of the series, so that you will know what questions you should be asking as you design your experiments, select targets, and choose antibodies.
+As a researcher, your experiments are designed to ask new questions and pursue scientific knowledge by building on current research.
+How does this dynamic affect experimental design when you're comparing which antibodies and reagents to use?
+Gathering as much information about your target molecule before you begin will help ensure the success of your immunoassay.

 Table of Contents

-Understand Your Target
+Understanding Your Target Protein

 U5-F1